-A tired bridleway in need of renovation at Marwell Zoo was successfully restored on 15 October 2015, thanks to £350 funding given by The British Horse Society (BHS).
+A tired bridleway in need of renovation at Marwell Zoo was successfully restored on 15 October 2015 - thanks to £350 funding given by the British Horse Society.

-The money, along with a matched grant from Hampshire County Council, enabled staff at the zoo and corporate volunteers from Southern Scottish Energy (SSE) to excavate a drainage ditch, compacte a sub-base and provide a level and maintainable surface for all users.
+The money, along with a matched grant from Hampshire County Council, enabled staff at the zoo and corporate volunteers from Southern Scottish Energy (SSE) to excavate a drainage ditch, compact a sub-base and provide a level and maintainable surface for all users.
 The long awaited restoration also meant it was safer for users, as riders previously accessed the network of bridleways through the zoo’s car park, presenting a safety issue.
+(Photo: the bridleway before)

 Mark Weston, Director of Access, said: “I’m extremely pleased our funding has helped restore the bridleway at Marwell Zoo to a safe condition so riders and the local community can access it safely.
-The Paths for Communities has now provided valuable match funding for a number of projects.”
-Marwell Zoo staff and Southern Scottish Energy (SSE) corporate volunteers showing off the renovated bridleway
+The Paths for Communities Fund has now provided valuable match funding for a number of projects.”
+(Photo: Marwell Zoo staff and Southern Scottish Energy (SSE) corporate volunteers showing off the renovated bridleway)

-Dr Phil Wadey, Historic Research Advisor for The British Horse Society and former Chairman of the Society, successfully bid for £500 from the BHS Paths For Communities Fund.
-The money will see a new mile and a quarter long bridleway at Northaw, Hertfordshire, being physically created and then added to the definitive map, taking walkers, riders and cyclists off the busy Coopers Lane Road and joining existing bridleways together.
+Dr Phil Wadey, Historic Research Advisor for the British Horse Society and former Chairman of the Society, successfully bid for £500 from the BHS Paths For Communities Fund.
+The money will see a new mile and a quarter long bridleway at Northaw, Hertfordshire physically created and then added to the definitive map.
+This new bridleway will take walkers, riders and cyclists off the busy Coopers Lane Road and join existing bridleways together.

-New Bridleway off Coopers Lane Road.
-Phil sought the agreement of the owners, Hertfordshire County Council, and occupiers, the Herts and Middlesex Wildlife Trust for a new path joining two bridleways that came out on Coopers Lane Road.
-Special thanks are due to the County and Parish Councils for their funding and determination to help local people get off the busy roads.
+New Bridleway off Coopers Lane Road - Phil sought the agreement of the owners, Hertfordshire County Council, and occupiers, the Hertfordshire and Middlesex Wildlife Trust for a new path joining two bridleways that came out on Coopers Lane Road.
+A special thanks to the County and Parish Councils for their funding and determination to help local people get off the busy roads.

 Phil Wadey said: “It has taken real teamwork across a wide variety of interests to get this path to happen.
 I am grateful to all who have contributed, and I hope that many walkers, riders and cyclists will be able to enjoy this woodland path in preference to the busy Coopers Lane Road.
 I hope too that we can continue this excellent path to get even more people off the busy road.”

-Thanks to the generosity of local land owner Mr Kong (third from left) of Moor Farm at Hardington Mandeville, who dedicated the bridleway across his land, riders can now link onto Coker Hill Lane, a bridleway which was added to the definitive map last year after a successful application by the South Somerset Bridleways Association.
+Thanks to the generosity of local landowner Mr Kong (third from left in photo) of Moor Farm at Hardington Mandeville, who dedicated the bridleway across his land.
+Riders can now link onto Coker Hill Lane, a bridleway which was added to the definitive map last year after a successful application by the South Somerset Bridleways Association.